How to Select Pet Food

 Questions to Ask About Your Pet Food

-Is your pet doing well on the food?
+Is your pet doing well with the food?

 Does the Bag have an AAFCO Statement on the Bag?